Elletra/dso-sharp/README.md

 And so, here it finally is.

+## Contributing

+**All opcodes must be verified by me.** If I do not have the game, I cannot verify that the opcodes are correct and ***will not approve the pull request.***

+The base classes are based on Torque Game Engine 1.0-1.3.
+Any additional functionality is implemented by creating subclasses in the `Versions/` folder.
+During game detection, these subclasses are composed by `GameVersion.cs`.

+If you're modifying a base class to support more engines or games, make sure it is ***absolutely necessary*** first.

 ## Usage

 There are two ways to use this program: either as a typical console program, or as a command-line interface.